-A concrete sealer, available at paint stores, will help you keep an unpainted concrete floor clean.
+Fall Creek Homes does not seal concrete.
+Sealing concrete, if desired, is the responsibility of the homeowner.
+A concrete sealer can be found at most paint stores, will help you keep an unpainted concrete floor clean.
 Do not use soap on unpainted concrete.
 Instead, use plain water and washing soda or, if necessary, a scouring powder.